userdw/Arduino_Maker_Kit/README.md

 # [ENGLISH] Arduino Starter Kit
 This repository has been created as the companion for Arduino Starter Kit.
-Arduino Starter Kit itself is a suitable start point for both hobbyist and academist alike to start exploring the features offered by Arduino board, especially the UNO family.
+Arduino Starter Kit itself is a suitable start point for both hobbyist and academist alike to start exploring the features offered by Arduino board, especially DT-AVR UNO R3 as an Arduino UNO compatible board.
 For more information about each products please visit links below:
 * [Arduino Starter Kit](http://digiwarestore.com/en/) - Arduino Starter Kit's product page
 * [DT-AVR UNO R3](http://innovativeelectronics.com/index.php?pg=ie_pdet&idp=489&ielang=en) - DT-AVR UNO R3 as the main development board